First Nations Adapt Program (FNAP)

 Content analysis of the interviews involves analyzing the transcripts to search for similarities and patterns in locations where communities burned in the past and/or present and when and how they conducted the burn and for what reasons.

 With this information we can develop a custom community-based burn plan for each community.
 It will be designed to be a template to be used yearly and will include plans for burning areas on-reserve as well as on adjacent crown land.
 Culturally relevant values will be a key component of the final burn plan developed for the community.

-The First Nations’ Emergency Services Society (FNESS) is responsible for monitoring and reporting the results to the Department of Indigenous Service Canada.
+FNESS is responsible for monitoring and reporting the results to ISC.

-The First Nations Adapt Project team has been working alongside the Bridge River and Shackan Indian Bands.
+The First Nations Adapt Project team has been working alongside the Bridge River, Shackan Indian Bands, and Yunesit'in Government.